 What is Over-the-Counter?

 Derivatives represent a substantial part of over-the-counter trading, which is especially crucial in hedging risks using derivatives.
-The lack of limitations on quantity and identity of traded items allows the parties involved in the trading to tailor the specifications of the contracts in the transaction to the risk exposure.
+The lack of limitations on the quantity and quality of traded items allows the parties involved in the trading to tailor the specifications of the contracts in the transaction to the risk exposure.
 Thus, these instruments could be used for a “perfect hedge.”

-In the United States, over-the-counter trading of stocks is carried out through the networks of market makers.
-The two well-known networks are managed by OTC Markets Group and Financial Industry Regulation Authority (FINRA).
-These networks provide the quotation services to participating market dealers.
+In the United States, over-the-counter trading of stocks is carried out through networks of market makers.
+The two well-known networks are managed by the OTC Markets Group and the Financial Industry Regulation Authority (FINRA).
+These networks provide quotation services to participating market dealers.
 The trades are executed by dealers online or via telephone.